Bas Rutten: Post-fight career

 In 2009, he appeared in the music video for Listen to Your Friends by the rock band New Found Glory, "fighting" lead vocalist Jordan Pundik.
 Bas and Rice hosted Inside MMA, a weekly MMA variety show on AXS TV.
 The pair also did remote English commentary and play-by-play for Dream events broadcast in North America on HDNet.
 The pair were eventually replaced by Guy Mezger and Michael Schiavello, who attend the events live in Japan.
 He is currently appearing in public health service ads, airing on Cartoon Network.
 He also made a public service announcement against trying out MMA at home but CagePotato ridiculed it for its mixed messages.

 Rutten was featured in the 2012 American sports comedy movie Here Comes the Boom alongside Kevin James and Henry Winkler.
 Rutten played the role of a former MMA fighter and Dutch immigrant Niko trying to gain US citizenship.
 In return for his help in gaining citizenship, Niko helps train 42-year-old biology teacher Scott (Kevin James) to become a MMA fighter in the UFC.
 The film also features former UFC fighter Krzysztof Soszynski, former Muay Thai kickboxer Mark DellaGrotte along with cameo roles for Bruce Buffer, Chael Sonnen, Jason Miller, Satoshi Ishii, Mark Muñoz, Herb Dean, Wanderlei Silva, and Joe Rogan amongst others.

 On 23 October 2013, the World Series of Fighting announced Rutten as a member of the broadcast team for WSOF events on NBCSN along with Todd Harris.

-Rutten currently works as a commentator for Karate Combat.
+Rutten currently works as a commentator for Karate Combat (KC).